Epitech-Lyon/epitech-lyon.github.io/_posts/2020-10-20-thunderbolt.md

 ### What ?

-Thunderbolt is a set of 3 lambda functions, because that were the three I needed when i created the project.
-This is 3 fonctions used to manipulate Amazon RDS (SQL database), Amazon EC2 (Server), Amazon AppStream (application streaming).
+Thunderbolt is a set of 3 lambda functions --- because that were the three I needed when I created the project --- used to manipulate Amazon RDS (SQL database), Amazon EC2 (Server), Amazon AppStream (application streaming).
-The manipulation are basically, power on/off and change instance type (number of cpus, memory allocated, ...) when relevant.
+The manipulations are basically, *power on/off* and *change instance type* (number of cpus, memory allocated, ...) when relevant.

 ### Why ?

-In fact Thunderbolt is used as a submodule git for a bigger AWS project named [ParadigmShift](https://github.com/le0kar0ub1/ParadigmShift).
-ParadigmShift was intended to be a global and high level AWS resources scheduler, it is well documented in the link above.
+In fact Thunderbolt is used as a git submodule for a bigger AWS project named [ParadigmShift](https://github.com/le0kar0ub1/ParadigmShift). *ParadigmShift* was intended to be a global and high level AWS resources scheduler, it is well documented in the link above.

 ### How ?

-The project even if he is included in other can be deployed as is.
-The deployment is assured by AWS cloudformation which is a powerful IaC (Infrastructure as code) integrator.
+Even if it is included in a bigger scheme, the project actually can be deployed as is.
+The deployment is insured by AWS cloudformation which is a powerful IaC (Infrastructure as code) integrator.
-So pragmatically you can describe your resources in a file as text, and the CloudFormation service will interpret and generate the given ones.
+So pragmatically you can describe your resources in a text file, and the CloudFormation service will interpret and generate your requests.

 ![cfm](https://blogs.vmware.com/management/files/2019/10/image002.png)

 ## Technical side

-A sample of the deployment script which use an AWS Cloudformation template (SAM template to be accurate, but this is in the same idea).
+A sample of the deployment script which uses an AWS Cloudformation template (SAM template to be accurate, but this is in the same idea).

 ```sh
 ...